-- I’ve been watching Cleetus McFarland videos for years, and I’ve seen James, Cooper, and even his girlfriend processing orders in the background.
+- I’ve been watching Cleetus McFarland videos for years, and I’ve seen James, Cooper (when he was still working for Cleetus) and even his girlfriend processing orders in the background.

 - He doesn’t hold much stock.
 Usually what happens is that he’ll announce a new item in one video, promote it for the next two, and its gone from his website after that.

 As I’m sitting here writing this article, I can’t help but think how fun and cool it would be to create a line of T-shirts (maybe even hats) that simply says “who is Cletus McFarland?”
 I’d totally rock a shirt like that – if only to be able to spread the word about how awesome he is.
 I mean…how freakin’ awesome he is.